Flint water crisis: 2020

 On January 8, 2020, a Genesee County judge dismissed a misdemeanor charge of disturbance of a lawful meeting against Liane Shekter-Smith.
 On April 16, 2020, an article was published giving details of evidence of corruption and a coverup by Governor Snyder and Rich Baird, and stating that the statute of limitations on some of the most serious felony misconduct-in-office charges would expire on April 25, 2020.
 Responses from Michigan state authorities denied that a deadline was approaching, and said that criminal prosecutions would follow.

 2021

-New criminal charges were filed against Snyder and other officials by the state of Michigan on January 13, 2021, for their roles in the water crisis, with Snyder facing two counts of willful neglect of duty that could lead to up to one year in prison and up to $1,000 in fines.
+New criminal charges were filed against former governor Rick Snyder and eight other officials by the state of Michigan on January 13, 2021, for their roles in the water crisis seven years prior.
+Snyder facing two counts of willful neglect of duty that could lead to up to one year in prison and up to $1,000 in fines.
+The officials that were involved were charged with forty-two charges, both felonies and misdemeanors.
+Charges included; perjury, misconduct, obstruction of justice, extortion, neglect, involuntary manslaughter.
+The Flint water crisis led to the death of twelve individuals, and left more than 90 people sick by various diseases, including legionnaires' disease.
+This was due to the water going untreated from the river.
+Bacteria was able to make its way from the water into the homes of many surrounding families through the service lines.
 The charges stem from the decision to switch the water supply from the Detroit water system to the Flint River in 2014 as a cost-cutting measure without properly assessing the potential impact on residents' health.